 - Existentially essential applications and data will immediately cause the organization to stop running if unavailable.

 - Mission-critical data and systems are central to employee productivity and business processes, but there are ways to work around them if necessary.

 - Optimal-for-performance systems, if not available, will cause a reduction in productivity.
 Service may not be as seamless, but the business can function at acceptable levels without them.

 Partner With BlackPoint IT Services for Business Continuity Solutions

 Organizations are increasingly aware of ransomware attacks or other cybersecurity attacks that could destroy their business.
 As a result, more companies have developed specific ransomware response plans.

 Does your organization have a robust business continuity plan?
-If you’re not sure, contact us at BlackPoint IT Services.
-We can help you assess your business continuity plan and determine what action plan is necessary to protect your assets for the future.
+Partner with IT experts who can assess, deploy and manage your systems and infrastructure.
+BlackPoint IT Services can help you assess your business continuity plan and determine what action plan is necessary to protect your assets for the future.

 Contact us online today for more information, and we’ll reach out to you.